 Share your expertise with high school students in grades 10-12 who are enrolled in the Frisco ISD Business Incubator Program.
-The program takes students at four Frisco ISD high schools: Centennial, Frisco, Heritage and Lone Star, through the process of turning a business idea into an actual pitch.
+The program takes students at five Frisco ISD high schools: Centennial, Emerson, Frisco, Heritage and Lone Star, through the process of turning a business idea into an actual pitch.
 INCubatoredu will provide curriculum, resources and training to support an already-existing entrepreneurship course offered at all FISD.

 Volunteers are needed for the following roles:

 Coach - As a Coach, your role is to work with students in their class as you help them learn material you present through lectures and activities.
 You will choose the lesson that aligns with your area of business expertise, e.g. marketing, finance, sales.
 A lesson with presentations, student activities, and curated resources will be provided to you.
 If you wish, you may replace the professional examples used in the lesson with your experiences.
 However, we ask you to use the lesson’s content.
 The student teams need to work in a disciplined manner, starting with finding a problem to solve at the beginning of the academic year to investor pitch at the end of the year.
 Work closely with your teacher to ensure you have access to the materials needed for the days you are in class.

 Board Of Advisor (aka “Sharks”) - The Board of Directors/Advisors is a group of volunteer business professionals and entrepreneurs who offer strategic direction to student teams.
 These volunteers will be in the classroom two times in the school year: MVP Pitch and Final Pitch (Academic and Live competition).